 That’s how we can prove that the triangle created in the first fold is a 30-60-90 triangle.

-I hope your kids will give it a try and learn how fun it can be to learn the basic concepts of geometry just by folding a piece of paper.
+I hope your kids will enjoying understanding how to make a protractor using paper and learn the basic concepts of geometry just by folding a piece of paper.